 What has the research told us?

 Fascinating information has been revealed about the diet, physical stature and health of people who lived in the Washburn Valley in the late 19th C. Sadly many of the remains belonged to young people brought from workhouses elsewhere in the country to work in the textile mills in the valley.
 Their remains showed signs of disease and malnourishment.
 Funding for the exhibition, book and film has come from Heritage Lottery Fund, the Liz and Terry Bramall Foundation and the Centre’s own resources.

-• the permanent exhibition on display in lobby of the Washburn Heritage Centre which is accessible when the Tea Room is open.
+• the permanent exhibition on display in the lobby of the Washburn Heritage Centre which is accessible when the Tea Room is open.

-• From the absolutely fascinating 20 min film which is shown in the Centre when the Tea Room is open, or here:
+• the absolutely fascinating 20 minute film which is shown in the Centre when the Tea Room is open, or here: